-- Increase the extent to which mobile EU citizens can effectively secure access to/are aware of their entitlements, and have access to effective accountability mechanisms.
+- Increase the extent to which EU mobile citizens are informed of, and have adequate access to, their entitlements and effective accountability mechanisms.

 ACT for Free Movement, led by the European Citizen Action Service (ECAS) and European Alternatives